July 20, 2019

 With ownership of 4G-enabled smartphones nearly universal in our secondary schools, hotspotting to school devices is a routine way for students to hop off the network and roam the online world without a leash.

-But the Family Zone solution goes beyond technology.
+But the Linewize solution goes beyond technology.
 Our broader mission is to assist you in creating a school community where students thrive.
 In today’s digital learning environments, that means raising awareness about digital safety, responsibility and values throughout your community.
-Through our exclusive Cyber Expert Program and our School Success Team we can provide ongoing education, timely resources and evidence-based support for students, staff and parents alike.
+Through our exclusive Cyber Expert Program and our School Success Team, we can provide ongoing education, timely resources and evidence-based support for students, staff and parents alike.

 In light of current international events, young people may come into contact with distressing online content.
 This article has been written ...